-The Trust determines the fair value of the investment properties based on a combination of the discounted cash flow method and the overall capitalization methods, which are generally accepted appraisal methodologies.
-Under the discounted cash flow method, expected future cash flows are discounted using an appropriate rate based on the risk of the property.
-Expected future cash flows for each investment property are based on, but not limited to, rental income from current leases, budgeted and actual expenses, and assumptions about rental income from future leases.
-Discount and capitalization rates are estimated using market surveys, available appraisals and market comparables.
+The Trust determines the estimated fair value of the investment properties based on the overall capitalization method.
 Under the overall capitalization method, year one net operating income is stabilized, incorporates allowances for vacancy, management fees and structural reserves for tenant inducements and capital expenditures and is capped at a rate deemed appropriate for each investment property.

-Subsequent capital expenditures are charged to the investment property only when it is probable that the future economic benefits of the expenditure will flow to the Trust and the cost can be measured reliably.
+Subsequent capital expenditures are capitalized to the investment property only when it is probable that the future economic benefits of the expenditure will flow to the Trust and the cost can be measured reliably.